Sudhansu352010/Credit-Card-Fraud-Detection-/README.md

 ![image](https://github.com/Sudhansu352010/Credit-Card-Fraud-Detection-/assets/131376814/129b72f7-e661-4683-84d8-2eeeb2f68092)

 # Summary
-1.The use of machine learning techniques for credit card fraud detection is highly beneficial.
+1. The use of machine learning techniques for credit card fraud detection is highly beneficial.
 2. This project highlights the importance of accurate and efficient fraud detection systems in itigating financial losses.
 3. Future applications and extensions of this project are worth exploring.

 # CHALLENGES FACED